martintoft1/IN3110/assignment4/README.md

 grayscale_image(input_filename_image, output_filename_image)
 ```

-where output_filename_image is the new filename and path to the grayscale image. output_filename_image can be empty, and if it is the grayscale image will be saved to instapy/filters/tests/test_images.
+where output_filename_image is the new filename and path to the grayscale image. output_filename_image can be empty, and if it is the grayscale image will be saved to the same directory as input_filename_image.

 To convert an image to a sepia image and save it to a given location the user needs to run the following command on a NumpyColor2Sepia-object in python